marco76/marco76.github.io/_posts/2018-10-08-java-hashmap-inline-initialization.md

 image: '/assets/img/'

-introduction: 'How to initialize an HashMap in a Java lambda expression'
+introduction: 'How to initialize an HashMap inline in a Java lambda expression'
 ---

 # Create and initialize HashMap inline in a lambda stream